 Let’s see how concepts of centripetal force have been intelligently implemented in a common household machine.
 Yes, I am talking of Washing Machine.

-As clothes are put inside the drum and drum is filled with water, circular motion sets in to the drum.
+Concepts of centripetal force is behind washing machine functionality.
+As clothes are put inside the drum and drum is filled with water, circular motion sets into the drum.

-Circular motion of the drum transmits similar motion to the clothes as well.
-But as the clothes are not physically attached to the centre of the drum, they don’t get any centripetal force to continue the circular motion uniformly.
+The circular motion of the drum transmits similar motion to the clothes as well.
+But as the clothes are not physically attached to the center of the drum, they don’t get any centripetal force to continue the circular motion uniformly.